fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 ## Babel

 > **[Babel](https://babeljs.io/)** is a compiler that transforms ES6 code (and other things like React's JSX syntax) into ES5 code.
-It is very modular and can be used in tons of different [environments](https://babeljs.io/docs/setup/).
+It is very modular and can be used in many different [environments](https://babeljs.io/docs/setup/).
 It is by far the preferred ES5 compiler of the React community.

 **Move** your `index.js` into a new `src` folder.
 This is where you will write your ES6 code. **Replace** the contents in `index.js` with a simple:
 ```js